harsh5365/clothing_store/EMAIL_SETUP.md

 # Email Setup Guide for Contact Form

-This guide will help you set up email functionality for the contact form in your StyleStore application.
+This guide will help you set up email functionality for the contact form in your FashionFox application.

 ## Option 1: Using Nodemailer with Gmail (Recommended for Development)